yomidevs/local-audio-yomichan/README.md

     * Start again from step 2.

-*   If nothing else works, have any questions, etc., feel free to contact me on discord `Aquafina water bottle#3026`, or [submit an issue](https://github.com/Aquafina-water-bottle/local-audio-yomichan/issues).
+*   If nothing else works, you have questions, etc., feel free to contact me on discord `Aquafina water bottle#3026`, or [submit an issue](https://github.com/Aquafina-water-bottle/local-audio-yomichan/issues).
     I exist on the [TheMoeWay](https://learnjapanese.moe/join/) and Refold (Japanese) servers.